jsaintrocc/myblvmgncube/manual/guide/14-heated-bed-frame.md

 ### Assembly

-1. Attach 2 corner braces to each 173mm extrusion so they overlap the ends by about 10mm but less than 20mm.
+1. Attach 2 corner braces to each of the 173mm extrusions so they overlap the ends by about 10mm but less than 20mm.
 You'll use these as a guide to keep them flush with the ends of the 405mm extrusions in the next step.

     ![](img/14-AttachCornerBraces.JPG)\
     *fig 14.3*

-2. Clamp the 2x 405mm extrusions to one of the 173mm extrusions using the corner braces in the last step to make sure the 172mm extrusion is flush with the ends of the 405 extrusions.
+2. Clamp the 2x 405mm extrusions to one of the 173mm extrusions using the corner braces in the last step.
+Make sure the 172mm extrusion is flush with the ends of the 2x 405mm extrusions.

     ![](img/14-ClampBed1.JPG)\
     *fig 14.4*

 3. Using 2 of the angle brackets, with M5 8mm screws and T-nuts, permanently attach the 173mm extrusion to the 2x 405mm extrusions.
-Start by loosely tightening (sequence 1&2) then finish tightening sequence (3&4).
-The sequence is important to get the bracket aligned and then to make sure the 173mm extrusion is flush with the ends of the 405mm extrusions.
+Start by loosely tightening (#1 then #2) then finish tightening sequence (#3 then #4).
+The sequence is important to get the bracket aligned and make sure the 173mm extrusion is flush with the ends of the 405mm extrusions.

     ![](img/14-AttachBrackets1.JPG)\
     *fig 14.5*

-4. Now clamp the 173mm extrusion on the other other side again making sure it is flush with with the ends of the 405mm extrusions.
+4. Clamp the 173mm extrusion on the other other side.
+Make sure it is flush with with the ends of the 405mm extrusions.

     ![](img/14-ClampBed2.JPG)\
     *fig 14.6*

-5. Again using 2 of the angle brackets, with M5 8mm screws and T-nuts, permanently attach the 173mm extrusion to the 2x 405mm extrusions.
-Follow the same tightening sequence.
+5. Repeat what you did in step 3.
+Using 2 of the angle brackets, with M5 8mm screws and T-nuts, permanently attach the 173mm extrusion to the 2x 405mm extrusions.
+Start by loosely tightening (#1 then #2) then finish tightening sequence (#3 then #4).
+The sequence is important to get the bracket aligned and make sure the 173mm extrusion is flush with the ends of the 405mm extrusions.

     ![](img/14-AttachBrackets2.JPG)\
     *fig 14.7*

-6. Remove the angle brackets and clamps so you can install the 4x 3d printed frame covers using M5 x 10mm Screws and T-Nuts.
-I fastened the covers on the 173mm extrusions (see arrows). *Note: my frame wasn't completely flat but that's fine because the bed is adjustable and mounting it to the 3d printer will probably help with this*
+6. Remove the angle brackets and clamps so you can install the 4x frame covers using M5 10mm screws and T-Nuts.
+I fastened the covers on the 173mm extrusions (see arrows). *Note: my frame wasn't completely flat but that's fine because the bed is adjustable and mounting it to the 3D printer will probably help with this*

     ![](img/14-AttachCorners.JPG)\
     *fig 14.8*

 7. Now install the bed holders onto the 405mm extrusions.
-You will need to put the top T-Nut into the extrusion, before hand, and then snap the bed holder in place.
-Once it is in place loosely tighten the screws but make sure that the bed holders can still slide along the extrusions.
+You will need to put the top T-Nut into the extrusion, first, and then snap the bed holder in place.
+Once it is in place, loosely tighten the screws but make sure that the bed holders can still slide along the extrusions.

     ![](img/14-BedMountPrep.JPG)\
     *fig 14.9*